-Output performance measures Unit of measure 2017-18 actual 2017-18 target Performance variation (%) Result 1 Quantity Inspections that test compliance of licensed premises number 278 200-250 11.2 1 Performance was higher than expecte in EPA's new organisation strategy.
-No the long term.
-This performance meas illegal dumping of waste'. change in tai rget is recomn nended as EP A manages prio rities over
+Output performance measures Unit of measure 2017-18 actual 2017-18 target Performance variation (%) Result 1 Quantity Inspections that test compliance of licensed premises number 278 200-250 11.2 ✓

+Performance was higher than expected due to an increased focus on the prevention of harm as outlined in EPA's new organisation strategy.
+No change in target is recommended as EPA manages priorities over the long term.
+This performance measure replaces the 2016-17 quantity measure 'EPA notices issued for illegal dumping of waste'.

-Events that engage business and number 21 10-12 75 1 community in environment protection
+Events that engage business and number 21 10-12 75 ✓ community in environment protection